-Over the past two weeks, members of the College of Pastoral Supervision and Psychotherapy had several online gatherings for chaplains and others who are on the front lines in the face of the COVID-19 coronavirus pandemic.
-More than 60 of us turned out – and they were powerful meetings.
+Over the past several weeks, members of the College of Pastoral Supervision and Psychotherapy have met in online gatherings for chaplains and others who are on the front lines in the face of the COVID-19 coronavirus pandemic.
+Many have turned out – and they were powerful meetings.
 Due to the impact that COVID-19 has had on our world, we are continuing this series of meetings until further notice.

 Things aren’t going to get better before they get worse.
 And that’s why we’ve decided to gather in this way online more often -- and to do so regularly and at different times on different days — on a schedule that will work for just about any of us.
 The dates, time and Zoom links are posted here and on social media.